anr002/Music-Recommendation-Study/README.md

 Successfully created a web interface feature for creating new datasets.
 The interface takes in a song url, converts to wav, output song prediction, append to data for model improvement.

-Successfully implemented House and Alternative.
-Retrained model and received good predictions.
-Actively increasing size of House dataset.
-Alternative has 100 samples.

-I am currently improving the dataset with my active learning changes.
-I am building out the dataset to now have alternative, house music, and Drum and Bass.

-The KNN model has had awesome performance.
-I am currently implementing a active learning aspect to the model where songs being tested, if incorrect, return a prompt asking the user to provide the correct Genre.
-This new song is appended to the dataset to later be used for retraining.

 ## Overview